Venchild/morse-code-translator/README.md

 Translate  English, Korean, Symbol ⇄ Morse Code, Save and Share
 <img src="images/graphic_image.png" width="70%" height="70%"/>

-Do you hate normal conversation?
-MorseCode Translator!
+Tired of ordinary conversations?
+MorseCode Translator is here!
-Try sharing English or Korean with Morse code.
+Try sharing your thoughts in Morse code or connecting with others on the Timeline.

+Key Features

-■ Real-time Translate
+■ Real-time Translation
-Korean, English, symbols ⇄ Morse code Translated in real time.
+Instantly translate Korean, English, and symbols to and from Morse code.

 ■ Storage
-You can save Morse code that you want to use or record frequently.
-Do you have any important stored list?
-I can only collect them.
+Save frequently used or important Morse code messages.
+You can even collect your most crucial saved items for quick access.

 ■ Share
-Use a MorseCode Translator where you can leave a post, such as SNS or Messenger.
+Easily share your Morse code messages on social media, messengers, and any platform where you can leave a post.

+■ Timeline
+Connect with other users by posting Morse code messages and commenting on theirs.
+It’s a unique space for Morse code communication!

 Screenshot
 ============